Bizee vs MyCorporation

 - Nonprofit corporation

-Incfile is perhaps best known for its “free” $0 Silver package.
+Bizee is perhaps best known for its “free” $0 Silver package.
 This package can help you form a new business for free – you just pay the required state filing fees (which go directly to your state).
-Incfile is able to offer this special deal because of the financial relationships they have with partners, such as business banking providers.
-Incfile will recommend various products and services to you, such as web hosting, a business bank account, etc.
+Bizee is able to offer this special deal because of the financial relationships they have with partners, such as business banking providers.
+Bizee will recommend various products and services to you, such as web hosting, a business bank account, etc.

 MyCorporation was founded in 1997 and has since helped form over 1 million new business entities.
 They also offer a wide range of ongoing services and aim to be a “one-stop-shop” for business legal, regulatory, and filing requirements.
 With MyCorporation, you can form: